SPECIALTY BILLING — COMPREHENSIVE THERAPY (PT / OT / ST)

 PROTOCOL DETAIL

-Click any stage to see the specific protocols Clientele applies for PT, OT, and ST practices — built around the codes,
+Click any stage to see the specific protocols Clientele applies for PT, OT, and ST practices built around the codes, rules, and documentation requirements your therapists actually work with.

-Front-End: Eligibility, Authorization & Plan of Care Management
+Front End: Eligibility, Authorization & Plan of Care Management

 Managing visitor compliance and therapy auth limits systematically.

-Real-time eligibility verification via Clientele AI Module 1 — therapy benefits verified at scheduling including visit limits, therapy cap status, and authorization requirements per payer.
+Real time eligibility verification via Clientele AI Module 1 — therapy benefits verified at scheduling including visit limits, therapy cap status, and authorization requirements per payer.
 Plan of care tracking: renewal cycles tracked per payer and per patient.
 Authorization renewal alerts generated before the current auth expires — not after the claim denies.
-Payer-specific therapy benefit rules maintained for all major payers in MI, IL, FL, NY, CT, NJ, and DC — including visit limits, authorization thresholds, and functional documentation requirements.
+Payer specific therapy benefit rules maintained for all major payers in MI, IL, FL, NY, CT, NJ, and DC — including visit limits, authorization thresholds, and functional documentation requirements.

-Mid-Cycle: Timed Unit Calculation, G-codes & Modifier Application
+Mid Cycle: Timed Unit Calculation, G codes & Modifier Application

-Ensuring 8-minute thresholds and CMS functional codes are applied exactly.
+Ensuring 8 minute thresholds and CMS functional codes are applied exactly.

-8-minute rule applied at claim level — timed service minutes entered from the clinical note; unit calculation reviewed against cumulative session time before submission.
+8 minute rule applied at claim level — timed service minutes entered from the clinical note; unit calculation reviewed against cumulative session time before submission.
 Systematic undercoding prevention: evaluation level reviewed against clinical note complexity — 97161/97162/97163 and 97165/97166/97167 selected based on documented complexity, not defaulted to lowest level.
-G-code pair compliance: functional limitation code + severity modifier reviewed at evaluation, every 10 visits, and at discharge.
+G code pair compliance: functional limitation code + severity modifier reviewed at evaluation, every 10 visits, and at discharge.
 KX modifier applied to all claims where therapy cap threshold is reached and clinical note supports continued medical necessity.

 RTM Billing: Full Compliance Management